-There are English movie trailers, news clips, YouTube videos, music videos… you name it!
-And each video comes with interactive captions providing definitions and native pronunciations for any word.
+FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.Each video comes with interactive captions providing definitions and native pronunciations for any word.
 So if the speaker is talking quickly or if they use a word you do not recognize, you can learn it instantly.

 FluentU also comes with flashcards and exercises based on the videos to give your listening skills an extra workout.